dvidelabs/flatcc/README.md

     -DFLATCC_TRACE_VERIFY=1

-Both of these optoins can be set as CMake options, directly as C compile flags, or in the `flatcc_rtconfig.h` file.
+Both of these optoins can be set as CMake options, or in the [flatcc_rtconfig.h] file.

 When reporting bugs, output from the above might also prove helpful.